softworkz/emby-wiki/Web-Socket.md

 Send a web socket message to the server using **MessageType = "SessionsStart", Data = "1000,1000"**.
 The server will then send messages with the sessions list beginning in 1000ms, and every 1000ms thereafter.
 This is equivalent to the /Sessions api call without any filtering, which will have to be done client-side.
 This is useful to help **avoid the need for continuous polling** over the http interface, which comes at a much higher cost.

-Adjust the intervals as desired, but **make sure to send a message using MessageType = "SessionsStop" when finished**.
+Adjust the intervals as desired, but **make sure to send a message using MessageType = "SessionsStop" when finished** The server will continue to send the messages until this happens.